-- Employer/Host Coordinator The coordinator or point of contact within the organization of a host employer - Payroll Coordinators Persons identified to process payroll for each work site - Internship Supervisors Persons identified to work directly with Interns at the internship
+- Employer/Host Coordinator is the point of contact within the organization of a host employer. - Payroll Coordinators are people identified to process payroll for each work site. - Internship Supervisors are people who work directly with interns.

-The First Day of SYIP 2023
+The First Day of HSIP 2024

-The first day that interns report to work will set the tone for the entire school year.
+The first day that interns report to work will set the tone for the school year.
 The following should be done on day one:

-- Verify your intern is on the roster provided to you by DOES - Ask for identification or a copy of the internship assignment letter sent to the intern - Have the interns sign in and out on the time/roster sheet - Conduct an orientation
+- Verify your intern is on the roster provided to you by DOES - Ask for identification or a copy of the internship assignment letter sent to the intern - Instruct the interns sign in and out on the time or roster sheet - · Conduct an orientation